 I love spray paint.
-No, not like this guy—but I love using it for craft projects and I enjoy how quickly it can transform objects without endless coats of paint and patience.
+No, not nearly as much as this guy—but I love using it for craft projects and I enjoy how quickly it can transform objects without endless coats of paint and patience.
+After using it as much as I have, I guess I figured I might need to pass on some easy spray painting tips to you too, and save you some time!

 Take this mirror for example.
 Because there is a medicine cabinet behind the mirror, removing the entire unit would be necessary to replace it, which could get costly.
 Problem: it was U-G-L-Y. Unfortunately, I do not have a good ‘before’ pic, but it was gold and covered in layers of caked-on dust.